Caesar Bacarella

 Caesar Peter Bacarella (born December 18, 1975) is an American professional stock car racing driver and team owner.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 5/45 Chevrolet Camaro SS for Alpha Prime Racing.
+He competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 4 Chevrolet Camaro SS, for his own team, Alpha Prime Racing.
 Bacarella has also driven in the ARCA Menards Series and Pirelli World Challenge.

 Racing career

 Pirelli World Challenge

 For the 2018 season, Bacarella joined Squadra Corse Garage Italia Americas for the series Sprint-X races.

 ARCA Racing Series

 Bacarella drove in two races in the 2017 ARCA Racing Series with Finney Racing, driving the No. 80 car.
 Bacarella finished 33rd after being involved in a wreck in his first start, at Daytona.
 His second start, also with Finney Racing and his No. 80 car, came at Talladega.
 There, he yielded a DNF once again but finished 25th.